EMD In North Salt Lake, Utah

 June 17, 1964

 General Motors announced that it would close its North Salt Lake facility "sometime in August."
 The plant employed 53 people.
 The remanufacturing of diesel engines for railroad locomotives would be moved to its Los Angeles plant.
 The parts warehouse portion of the North Salt Lake plant would be moved to a new location in the Greater Salt Lake region.
 (Salt Lake Tribune, June 17, 1964)

-(The parts warehouse was opened in Ogden, at 3150 Wall Avenue, just north of the Bamberger overhead crossing.
-The site was formerly a wool warehouse of the Marion and Wilkins company, and was served by a spur of the Bamberger, and later Union Pacific.
+(The parts warehouse was opened in Ogden, at 3166 Wall Avenue, just north of the Bamberger overhead crossing.
+The site was formerly a wool warehouse of the Merrion & Wilkins company, and was served by a spur of the Bamberger, and later Union Pacific.
+The Merrion & Wilkins firm closed its Ogden operations in 1948, and the building was leased to Richardson Manufacturing of Chicago.
 The building is still there as of early 2020, although the dates that EMD both opened the warehouse, and closed is not yet known.
-The EMD Ogden site was active in the late 1960s through the late 1970s.)
+The EMD Ogden site was active in the mid 1960s through the late 1970s.)

 In April 1965 GM sold the property to the Otto Buehner Trust Company of Salt Lake City.
 The facility was vacant until July 1966 when the Buehner Trust leased the facility to Sperry Rand Corporation.
 At that time the Trust agreed to remove the engine test cell that was in place inside the main building.
 (Davis County Book of Records 349, p.215)